 Many Muslims already have a small area in their homes designated as a Masjid or prayer area.
 If you don’t, this is one thing to decide in your Shura meeting.
 Where will it be and who will be responsible for it?
 In my case, our home does not have a separate space, so our living room has a place for all of the prayer rugs and we keep one prayer rug always in place.
 Next to that is a shelf holding copies of the Quran.

 Call the Adhan at home

-In preparation for Ramadan, please put up your area’s Salat timings on the fridge.
+In preparation for Begining of Ramadan, please put up your area’s Salat timings on the fridge.
 For each of the five daily prayers, someone should be designated to call the Adhan and to lead salat.
 Please pray together.

 With everyone at home, and some getting bored, others getting worried, why not engage children to start decorating the home for Ramadan.
 I have a 25-year-old tamarind plant in one corner of our living room.
 We plan to place small lights on it to bring some life to the living room.

 Ramadan is when the Quran was first revealed.
 As we welcome the month of Ramadan, the month of the Quran, learn how the Quran was revealed and how it was preserved.
 Maybe this could be a pre-Ramadan online assignment for all Islamic classes.
 I have traveled to 60 or so countries and have seen copies of the Quran printed in all continents.
 I actually own a small photocopied portion of the copy of the Quran from Khalifa Uthman ibn Affan’s time, may God be pleased with him.
 Isn’t it a miracle that this book has stayed the same?
 No other book is like it.